Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 Lighting isn’t just about seeing where you’re going — it sets the tone, guides the player, and makes your world feel alive.
 In this tutorial, we’ll start with a quick overview of the **Lighting Gizmo** and the **Environment Gizmo**, and then go through **five creative lighting techniques** you can use to elevate any dark environment.

+## Learning Objectives

+In this tutorial you will learn
+- How to make Fireflies
+- How to make a SearchLight
+- How to make a Navigation Light
+- How To make Neon Lights
+- How To make flickering Lights
 ---

 ## 🔧 Lighting Gizmo Overview